hen-chen/NETS/BFS and DFS/README.md

 nodes and hence why it would take less steps to find all nodes.
 If a node is picked that has a sparse area, it would take more steps to find all nodes.
 Part D: 3238 nodes (including source node)

-One problem I experienced was that I'm used to BFS working on only 1 connected component.
-But on piazza, it mentioned that BFS had to traverse the whole graph if the graph wasn't connected.
-So, I used recursion if all the nodes weren't discovered after the first BFS.